Wominjeka

 Drop the Jargon Day: 24 October

-Drop the Jargon Day is an annual campaign initiated by the Centre for Culture, Ethnicity and Health to spotlight the language used by professionals in healthcare, community services and government sectors.
+Drop the Jargon Day is an annual campaign initiated by the Centre for Culture, Ethnicity and Health to spotlight the language used by healthcare professionals, community services and government sectors.

 International Volunteer Day: 5 December

-There are millions of volunteers in Australia and their contributions to communities around the country are enormous.
+The contributions to communities around the country by millions of volunteers in Australia are enormous.
 IVD is an opportunity to acknowledge, thank and shine a light on the important work of volunteers.

 Website Terms of Use